 Proton therapy represents one of sciences most sophisticated weapons in the war on cancer.
 Opened in 2010, the Roberts Proton Therapy Center is the largest, most advanced facility of its kind anywhere in the world, and the only proton therapy center fully integrated with a National Cancer Institute designated comprehensive cancer center.
-The center has 5 clinical gantries for patient treatment and a dedicated research beam and an adjacent research room that is fully outfitted for animal and cell studies.
+The center has 5 clinical gantries for patient treatment and a dedicated research room that is fully outfitted for animal and cell studies.

-Penn’s Department of Radiology ( http://www.uphs.upenn.edu/radiology/)stands at the pinnacle of academic radiology.
-Led by a world know faciulty, the Department excels in education, research and it’s clinical program.
+Penn’s Department of Radiology stands at the pinnacle of academic radiology.
+Led by an outstanding faculty, the Department excels in education, research and clinical research.
 Radiology has a deep commitment to developing and disseminating expertise in imaging.
 The research program in the Department is widely regarded as one of the top Radiology research programs in the world.
-Its overall strength comes from it multidisciplinary focus and close integration between clinical, basic science and technology driven research programs.
+Its overall strength comes from it multidisciplinary focus and close integration between clinical, basic science and technology-driven research programs.

 Research in the Department focuses on a wide spectrum of diseases, with considerable strength in the areas of cancer, including animal modeling and cellular, cardiovascular, musculoskeletal, neurofunctional imaging.
-The department’s second primary focus is on developing new methodologies and technologies.
+The department also focuses on developing new imaging methodologies and technologies.
 There is an active imaging training program that collaborates with the Department of Biochemistry and Biophysics, Bioengineering, Epidemiology and Biostatistics and Physics.

-Biomedical Imaging Research at Penn is focused around the Center for Biomedical Imaging (CBI - http://www.penncbi.org/ ) The CBI is broken down into three divisions ; Basic Research, Translational Research and Imaging Core Facilities.
+Biomedical Imaging Research at Penn is focused around the Center for Biomedical Imaging (CBI).
+The CBI is broken down into three divisions: Basic research, translational research and imaging core facilities.
 Basic research laboratories use imaging to study normal and abnormal cellular function.
 There is also an extensive program using animal models to study human disease.
 Translational research includes programs developed with Radiology’s clinical disease oriented centers to apply basic radiology research and newly developed methods and equipment to advance patient care.
 Together Radiation Oncology and Radiology researchers have ranked Number 1 or 2 in National Institutes of Health grant funding among all comparable programs in the United States .

 Abramson Cancer Center

-Abramson Cancer Center was established by a gift from the Madlyn and Leonard Abramson Family.
-The Abramson cancer center represents an environment where research advances and patient care are intertwined, so that patients benefit from leading-edge treatment options while being cared for in a way that is intensely personal.
-The Abramson Cancer Center (http://www.penncancer.org/) is designated as an NCI comprehensive Cancer Center.
-The Cancer Center enjoys a vibrant, well-funded research base, focused on reducing cancer incidence, mortality and morbidity, and improving our ability to prevent, treat and diagnose cancer.
-The Cancer Center is also heavily focused on training the next generation of cancer researchers.
+Abramson Cancer Center (ACC) was established by a gift from the Madlyn and Leonard Abramson Family.
+The Abramson Cancer Center creates an environment where research advances and patient care are intertwined, so that patients benefit from leading-edge treatment options while being cared for in a way that is intensely personal.
+The Abramson Cancer Center is designated as an NCI comprehensive Cancer Center.
+The cancer center enjoys a vibrant, well-funded research base, focused on reducing cancer incidence, mortality and morbidity, and improving our ability to prevent, treat and diagnose cancer.
+The ACC is also heavily focused on training the next generation of cancer researchers.
 Nationally the Abramson Cancer Center ranks fifth in funding from the National Cancer Institute and fourth in funding provided by the American Cancer Society.

 The Abramson Cancer Center of the University of Pennsylvania supports eleven Research Programs that bring together investigators from 41 departments and 8 University schools with a shared interest in specific types of cancer (e.g., breast cancer) or scientific themes (e.g., tumor biology).